kubernetes-retired/external-storage/docs/demo/hostpath-provisioner/README.md

 `Delete` removes the storage asset that was created by `Provision` to back the given PV.
 The given PV will still have any useful annotations that were set earlier in `Provision`.

 Special consideration must be given to the case where multiple controllers that serve the same storage class (that have the same `provisioner` name) are running: how do you know that *this* provisioner was the one to provision the given PV?
 This is why it's recommended to store a provisioner's identity on its PVs in `Provision`, so that each can remember if it was the one to provision a PV when it comes time to delete it, and if not, ignore it by returning `IgnoredError`.
+If you are confused by any of this, please continue through the `hostPath` example to see a practical implementation and if that isn't enough, please read [this section](#running-multiple-provisioners-and-giving-provisioners-identities) after the example.

 `Delete` is not responsible for actually deleting the PV, i.e. removing it from the Kubernetes API, it just deletes the storage asset backing the PV and the controller handles deleting the API object.